 -

-When you don’t read the agenda before coming for the meeting
+When you don’t read the agenda before coming to the meeting

 You are undermining yourself too much when you don’t take meetings seriously.
 Yes, meetings don’t have much reputation.
 But they’re held to solve a problem or brainstorm new ideas.
 So, it’s mandatory to at least browse through the items that need to be discussed in the meeting.
-There are few reasons for which you may not care to read through the agenda before any meeting –
+There are a few reasons why you may not care to read through the agenda before any meeting –

-- First of all, you’re not that interested in the meeting because there’s no room for you to say or do anything.
-Instead of undermining yourself by not reading the agenda of the meeting, talk to the host of the meeting and tell her that you have little to say or do in this meeting and you don’t want to join as there are other works which need to be done.
+- First of all, you’re not interested in the meeting because there’s no room for you to say or do anything.
+Instead of undermining yourself by not reading the agenda of the meeting, talk to the host and tell her that you have little to say or do in this meeting and don’t want to join as other works need to be done.

-- There are a lot of things on your plate right now and you seem to be juggling with all of them.
-If this is the case, it’s better to put something off by choice.
-Otherwise you will be undermining yourself by being jack of all trades while not being the master of anything.
+- There are many things on your plate right now, and you seem to be juggling all of them.
+If this is the case, putting something off by choice is better.
+Otherwise, you will undermine yourself by being a jack of all trades while not being the master of anything.
 Put off works that you don’t need to do.
-Say sorry if required and pay attention to what’s most important.
+Say sorry if required, and pay attention to what’s most important.

 - You always have a casual attitude about work.
-This is dangerous because this will eat up all your reputation and you will be behind always.
-And soon you will be out of company without realizing why.
+This is dangerous because this will eat up your reputation, and you will always be behind.
+And soon, you will be out of the company without realizing why.

 -